jcawley5/architecture-center/community/Guidelines/the-team.md

   date: 2025-02-11
 ---

-The Team behind the SAP Architecture Center.
+The team behind the SAP Architecture Center.

 ## The core team